-Notification of acceptance: If you have not heard otherwise by October 5, then consider your abstract to be accepted for SEDAAG 2017.
-If your university requires a formal letter of acceptance for reimbursement, please contact Lynn Resler (firstname.lastname@example.org).
+Notification of acceptance: If you have not heard otherwise by October 5, then consider your abstract to be accepted for SEDAAG 2018.
+I will not be sending out individual acceptance notifications.
+However, if your university requires a formal letter of acceptance for reimbursement, please contact Lynn Resler (firstname.lastname@example.org).

 The student honors competition consists of paper competitions for both Master and Doctoral level and one combined poster competition for Master and Doctoral levels.

 Eligibility: To be eligible to participate in the student honors competition, you must be a graduate student enrolled in a geography program and in residence at the sponsoring department at the time his or her research was done.
 The sponsoring department must be located within the SEDAAG region.
 Ph.D. students must still be enrolled as a student at the time the paper is presented.
 Master level students who have graduated since doing their research may present their papers at the first SEDAAG meeting following graduation.
 Papers should represent original research.
 Maps, illustrations, and other audiovisual materials should be designed and constructed by the author.

 No multiple-authored papers will be accepted.
 Advisors and other students involved in the research can be mentioned in the poster acknowledgments or in the paper presentation acknowledgments, however, only one student can author and present each poster/paper.
 All topics broadly related to geography may be entered and will be given a critical and impartial evaluation.